About the Poudre River

 The river originates in the tiny Poudre Lake near the Continental Divide in Rocky Mountain National Park in northern Colorado.

 The Poudre River played an important role in the development of western water law.
-Because of the scarcity of water in northern Colorado, agricultural, industrial and urban water users have been at loggerheads for more than a century over how Poudre Water should be used.
+Due to the scarcity of water in northern Colorado, agricultural, industrial, and urban water users have been at odds for more than a century over how Poudre Water should be allocated.

 In 1986, a long stretch of the Poudre River in the canyon was protected under the federal Wild & Scenic law, making the stream the only river in Colorado to receive such protection.
 The designation, though, left the river in the lower canyon open for potential water storage projects.

-If you have questions, please feel to send me an email at poudrewolf@aol.com.
+If you have questions, please send me an email at GaryKimsey55@gmail.com

 Leave a Reply